History of the Ottoman Empire: International Trade

+The balance of trade however moved against the Ottomans from the 18th century onwards.
+They would re-export high value luxury goods, mainly silks from the Far East and exported many of its own goods.
+Luxury goods began being imported.
+Through the 18th century, exports moved to unprocessed goods whilst at the same time commodities were imported from European colonies.
+Most of these commodities were produced by slave labor undercutting domestic production.
+However, according to most scholars, a favourable balance of trade still existed at the end of the 18th century.
+19th century trade increased multi-fold, however exports remained similar to 18th century levels.
+Foodstuffs and raw materials were the focus with carpets and raw silk appearing in the 1850s.

+From the 18th century onwards, foreign merchants and Ottoman non-Muslims became dominant in the growing international trade.
+With increasing affluence, their political significance grew especially in Syria.
+Muslim merchants however dominated internal trade and trade between the interior and coastal cities.
+In 1793, Aleppo alone issued 1,500 certificates to Ottoman non-Muslims for such privileges which through the course of the eighteenth century allowed them to replace their European counterparts.
+Istanbul boasted over 1,000 registered merchants in the early twentieth century, of which only 3% were British, French or German merchants;

 Decline and modernization (1828–1908)

 During this period, the empire faced challenges in defending itself against foreign invasion and occupation.
 The empire ceased to enter conflicts on its own and began to forge alliances with European countries such as France, the Netherlands, Britain and Russia.
 As an example, in the 1853 Crimean War, the Ottomans united with Britain, France and the Kingdom of Sardinia against Russia.

 Modernization

-During the Tanzimat period (from Arabic: تنظيم tanẓīm, meaning "organisation") (1839–76), the government's series of constitutional reforms led to a fairly modern conscripted army, banking system reforms, the decriminalisation of homosexuality, the replacement of religious law with secular law and guilds with modern factories.
+During the Tanzimat period (from Arabic: تنظيم tanẓīm, meaning "organisation") (1839–76), the government's series of constitutional reforms led to a fairly modern conscripted army, banking system reforms, the replacement of religious law with secular law and guilds with modern factories.
 In 1856, the Hatt-ı Hümayun promised equality for all Ottoman citizens regardless of their ethnicity and religious confession; which thus widened the scope of the 1839 Hatt-ı Şerif of Gülhane.